falcosecurity/falco-website/content/en/blog/falco-okta-identity/index.md

 ![](/images/okta9.png)
 ![](/images/okta10.png)

 Finally, the entire process of manually executing Okta search queries in the web UI, or managing intricate detection scripts, can be time-consuming and often results in coverage gaps.
 Falco offers a solution by delivering a nearly real-time detection engine that enables the use of macros and lists for complex querying.
-For instance, consider the task of verifying whether the user 'Nigel Douglas' is logging in from their usual IP address.
-Instead of navigating through complex Okta queries, you can simply use the actor ID, cross-referencing it with the typical IP they use for sign-ins, and also taking into account the context of their access, such as interactions with the 'Admin Dashboard' or other elements within the Okta user interface.
+For instance, consider the task of verifying whether the user `Nigel Douglas` is logging in from their usual IP address.
+Instead of navigating through complex Okta queries, you can simply use the actor ID, cross-referencing it with the typical IP they use for sign-ins, and also taking into account the context of their access, such as interactions with the `Admin Dashboard` or other elements within the Okta user interface.

 This is how Okta queries can be structured: